Humayun's tomb: History

-During the Partition of India, in August 1947 the Purana Qila together with Humayun's Tomb, became major refugee camps for Muslims migrating to the newly founded Pakistan, and was later managed by the government of India.
-These camps stayed open for about five years, and caused considerable damage not only to the extensive gardens, but also to the water channels and the principal structures.
-The camps were raided many times by jathas which caused vandalism to occur during the early partition days in 1947.
+During the Partition of India, the Purana Qila together with Humayun's Tomb became major refugee camps for Muslims in August 1947 migrating to the newly founded Pakistan, and was later managed by the Government of India.
+These camps functioned for about five years, and caused considerable damage not only to the extensive gardens, but also to the water channels and the principal structures.
+The camps were raided many times by Sikh jathas, which caused vandalism to occur during the early partition days in 1947.
 Eventually, to avoid vandalism, the cenotaphs within the mausoleum were encased in brick.
-In the coming years, the Archaeological Survey of India (ASI) took on responsibility for the preservation of heritage monuments in India, and gradually the building and its gardens were restored.
+In the coming years, the Archaeological Survey of India (ASI) took on responsibility for the preservation of heritage monuments in India, and the building and its gardens were gradually restored.
 Until 1985, four unsuccessful attempts were made to reinstate the original water features.

 An important phase in the restoration of the complex began around 1993, when the monument was declared a World Heritage Site.
-This brought new interest to its restoration, and a detailed research and excavation process began under the aegis of the Aga Khan Trust and the ASI.
+This brought renewed vigour and interest to its restoration, and a detailed research and excavation process began under the aegis of the Aga Khan Trust and the ASI.
 This culminated in 2003, when much of the complex and gardens were restored, with the historic fountains running once again after several centuries of disuse.
-The restoration has been a continuous process ever since, with subsequent phases addressing various aspects and monuments of the complex.
+The restoration has been a continuous process thereafter, with subsequent phases addressing various aspects and monuments of the complex.